-West Nile virus (WNV) was introduced via wild birds into Alameda County during 2003, and control for the mosquitoes that transmit this virus increased ACMAD operation costs by \$280,000 a year.
-ACMAD's Long Range Benefit Committee reviewed methods to increase the District's revenue so that the new public demand for services would be met.
-Subsequently, the Board of Trustees proposed levying a benefit assessment.
-Ballots were mailed in the spring of 2008 and the assessment passed with 70.2% approval at the close of voting on April 30, 2008.
-On May 14, 2008, the ACMAD Board of Trustees passed the resolution approving the benefit assessment.
+West Nile virus (WNV) was introduced into Alameda County via wild birds in 2003, and control of the mosquitoes that transmit this virus increased ACMAD's operational costs by \$280,000 annually.
+To address the growing demand for services, ACMAD's Long Range Benefit Committee reviewed methods to increase the District's revenue.
+As a result, the Board of Trustees proposed levying a benefit assessment.
+Ballots were mailed in the spring of 2008, and the assessment passed with 70.2% approval by the close of voting on April 30, 2008.
+On May 14, 2008, the ACMAD Board of Trustees passed a resolution approving the benefit assessment.

 The approved benefit assessment allows the District to provide enhanced services to the residents of Alameda County while preparing the District for future public health threats caused by mosquitoes.
 Notably, the District's benefit assessment level has not increased since its passage.
-While mosquito control techniques, regulations that monitor our activities, and the public sector financial situations have changed in the past 93 years, the District's dedication and effectiveness has not.
+While mosquito control techniques, regulations that monitor our activities, and the public sector financial situations have changed in the past 94 years, the District's dedication and effectiveness has not.

-As of June 30, 2023, the District is overseen by a Board of Trustees that is comprised of fifteen members.
+As of June 30, 2024, the District is overseen by a Board of Trustees that is comprised of fifteen members.
 Each City Council within the District and the Board of Supervisors of Alameda County appoint one Trustee.
 A Trustee serves a two or four -year term and can be reappointed.
 The Board meets monthly, every second Wednesday, at 5:00pm.

-ACMAD's mission is to prioritize improving the health and comfort of the residents of Alameda County and employs 18 full-time staff with an average of four seasonal employees.
+ACMAD's mission is to prioritize improving the health and comfort of the residents of Alameda County and employs 18 full-time staff with an average of three seasonal employees.